Joulain/Atelier_Python_Calculatrice/README.md

 develop : v0.20

-feature state : graphical command not finished (0.22)
+feature state : graphical command not finished (0.23)

 Current change to apply:

-    - equals when string being by operator (use previous result) Coming function to write:
+    - equals when string being by operator (use previous result)

-    - all operator (excepte addition)
-    - decimal function
-    - relative number function